swiss-territorial-data-lab/proj-rooftops/README.md

 ### Automatic classification of the LiDAR point cloud

-We tested the deep learning algorithm developed by [flai](https://www.flai.ai/) to classify LiDAR point clouds. flai applied it s algorithm to the LiDAR data we provided them.
+We tested the deep learning algorithm developed by [flai](https://www.flai.ai/) to classify LiDAR point clouds. flai applied its algorithm to the LiDAR data we provided them.
 They vectorized the clusters of the class *Roof objects*.
 A script was written to assess the results by comparison with the ground truth.

 ```
 python scripts/sandbox/assess_flai.py config/config_sandbox.yaml